NDAA08006U Semantics and Types (SaT)

 Students will receive detailed written feedback on their homework assignments, as well as a summary of their performance on the exam questions.

 - Written assignment, 32 hoursIndividual, written take-home exam.

 5 out of 6 weekly assignments must be satisfactorily completed in order to qualify for the exam.

 - All aids allowed

 Several internal examiners

 Written assignment (32 hours) + 30 minutes oral examination without preparation.
-The part-examinations are not weighted but assessed individually; an overall assessment is then applied.
+The part-exams are not weighted, and an overall assessment is provided.

-If student did not qualify for the main exam, it is possible to qualify for the re-exam by submission and approval of equivalent assignments, no later than two weeks before the re-exam date.
+If student did not qualify for the main exam, it is possible to qualify for the re-exam by submission and approval of equivalent assignments, no later than three weeks before the re-exam date.